-YouTube’s 4K content uses the VP9 compression codec — as opposed to the more commonly-used HEVC (H.265) codec — which helps the platform serve up high-quality 4K Ultra HD video at up to 60 fps playback, for a silky smooth ride.
-Thanks in large part to its massive army of video contributors, and a barrage of 4K cameras now on the market, YouTube has quickly become one of the best sources for 4K Ultra HD content online, including everything from nature videos to high-flying daredevil stunts in sparkling Ultra HD.
-You won’t find a big catalog of films or series, but those looking for some brilliant scenes to show off their TV’s mad 4K Ultra HD skills will find them here.
+YouTube’s 4K content uses the VP9 compression codec — as opposed to the more commonly-used HEVC (H.265) codec — which helps the platform serve up high-quality 4K Ultra HD video at up to 60 fps playback for a silky smooth ride.
+Thanks in large part to its massive army of video contributors and a barrage of 4K cameras now on the market, YouTube has quickly become one of the best sources for 4K Ultra HD content online.
+You won’t find a big catalog of films or series, but those looking for some brilliant scenes to show off their TV’s mad 4K Ultra HD skills will find them here, with everything from nature videos to high-flying daredevil stunts.
 And perhaps best of all, it’s all free.

 Cost: $1 to $10 per rental

-Requirements: Recommended minimum download speed of 6 Mbps or higher; apps for select Samsung, Hisense, Vizio, and Sony Bravia Ultra HD TVs, or compatible Ultra HD TV and a Roku 4, which makes Nanotech’s $300 Nuvola NP-1 streaming player a much less appealing outboard option
+Requirements: Recommended minimum download speed of 6 Mbps or higher; apps for select Samsung, Hisense, Vizio, and Sony Bravia Ultra HD TVs, or compatible Ultra HD TV and a Roku 4.
+So many options now makes Nanotech’s $300 Nuvola NP-1 streaming player a much less appealing outboard choice for the service.

 The self-proclaimed largest 4K Ultra HD library of streaming content available, Ultraflix hosts hundreds of hours of 4K nature documentaries (including 40 titles originally created for IMAX), dozens of concerts, videos from acts like AC/DC and Madonna, and hundreds of hours of sci-fi, action, comedy, and drama, all for rental in 48 hour blocks.
 Featured Hollywood movies include Terminator Genisys, Star Trek (2009), World War Z, and Transformers Dark Side of the Moon, as well as old favorites like Rocky, Rain Man, Fargo, and RoboCop, among others.